cocmo1024/nylon/content/privacy/_index.md

 - Understand audience interests and performance metrics
 - Display relevant advertising (our own and third-party)
 - Ensure site security and prevent misuse
+- Evaluate business feasibility based on drawings or files you voluntarily provide

 ---